nadin-c/Expense_Management_System/README.md

     mongod --dbpath /path/to/your/database
     ```

-5. Run the application:
+5. Navigate to the js directory:
     ```bash
+    cd js
+    ```

+6. Run the application:
+    ```bash
     node server.js
     ```

-6. Open your browser and navigate to:
+7. Open your browser and navigate to:
     ```
     http://localhost:3000
     ```